 Get real-time answers about work in external apps and your Workspace with Connected AI.

-Ask AI to search a Google Sheet to find which potential customers attended your last event.
-Or, to ask GitHub which commits are connected to a task.
+Ask AI to search a Google Sheet to find which prospects attended your last event, or ask AI which GitHub commits are connected to a task.

 You can ask AI about the following apps: